-Your change can change a like july 12, 13, 14
+STRACORNERS STREETCORNERS Four change can change a life.
+July 12, 13, 14

-Get Involved.
-Donate.
+Get Involved, Donate.
 Volunteer.

 Watch for our volunteers on street corners throughout Windsor and Essex County collecting donations for the Windsor/Essex County Humane Society.
 100% of proceeds go toward helping the animals in your community!